SpareCores/sc-crawler/README.md

 sc-crawler schema mysql
 ```

-Fetch and standardize datacenter, zone, products etc data into a single SQLite file:
+See `sc-crawler schema` for all supported database engines.

+### Collect data

+Note that you need specific IAM permissions to be able to run the Crawler at the below vendors:

 <details>

-<summary>Required permissions for AWS</summary>

-You will need the following IAM permissions to be able to run the Crawler in AWS:
+<summary>Amazon Web Services (AWS)</summary>

 ```json
 {